About

 Native American Style Flute being turned

 With some instruments, those are just flat, pressed against each other and glued.
-Mine have a tenon inserted into both pieces to lock it tight forever (and glued):
+Mine have a tenon inserted (or carved) to lock it tight forever (and glued):

 Native American Flute mouthpiece

-My flutes take many hours and then some, each, to make.
-The Lord has blessed me with a growing number of folks who consider it quality work for an affordable price… quality enough, at least, to hear it got played at a small gathering by a very, very discerning master of the trade from whom I’ve had the blessing of receiving immeasurable guidance.
+My flutes take many hours (and then some) each, to make.
+God has blessed me with a growing number of folks who consider it quality work for an affordable price… quality enough, at least, to hear it got played at a small gathering by a very discerning master of the trade, and from whom I’ve had the blessing of receiving immeasurable guidance.
 Hearing that Jon Norris showed my flute at his own flute circle was the real beginning of my flute journey.
-He had crafted and purveyed his own fine flutes to musical professionals for over a decade, and so it was a real acknowledgement boost telling me to get to making chips and stop with the analysis paralysis.
+He had crafted and purveyed his own fine flutes to musical professionals for over a decade, and knowing he’d play that flute and say he’d been helping me… that was a real acknowledgement boost telling me to get to making chips and stop with the analysis paralysis.

 One unusual flute part material Tina and I grew, ourselves:

 Many people consider the Mimosa tenuiflora (Mimosa hostilis or Ayahuasca) tree sacred or very special.
 I have cared for one on the property near the river cane property for many years.
-I would never cut it for wood, but we got a bunch when Florida decided to prune some for me with an infrequent, hard freeze and it died back a bunch all on its own (despite sheets tied over the whole shrub tree).
+I would never cut it for wood, but we got a bunch when Florida decided to prune some for me with an infrequent, hard freeze and it died back a bunch all on its own (despite sheets tied over the whole shrub tree), needing long-dead branches sawn off.

 Mimosa tenuiflora wood